decentralized-identity/bbs-signature/draft-bbs-signatures.md

 Outputs:

-- signature, an octet string.
+- signature, a signature encoded as an octet string.

 Procedure: